 State of Zhao Leaders: Lian Po, Zhao Kuo

 State of Qin Leaders: Wang He, Bai Qi

 State of Qin Army: 550,000

-The Battle of Changping took place during the Warring States period in China between the State of Qin and state of Zhao.
-The Qin attempted to invade Zhao in 262 BC but was forced back.
-Zhao, with his 400,000-man force attacked the Qin camp.
+The Battle of Changping took place during the Warring States period in China between the state of Qin and state of Zhao.
+The Qin attempted to invade the Zhao in 262 BC but was forced back.
+The Zhao, with a 400,000-strong force, attacked the Qin camp.
 However, the Qin’s army ambushed the Zhao force in the mountains before they could reach the camp.
-After 46 days without the supplies Zhao finally surrendered and the Qin won a decisive victory.
+After 46 days without supplies the Zhao finally surrendered and the Qin won a decisive victory.

 9. Battle of Chalons (451 AD)

 Roman Leader: Aurelian

 The Battle of Chalons was part of the Hunnic invasions of Gaul, fought between Roman Emperor Aurelian and Emperor Tetricus I of the Gallic Empire.
 This battle has been remembered for years because of the high death toll.
 It ended the Gallic Empire and reunified it with the Roman Empire after 13 years of separation.

 Battle Between: New Kingdom of Egypt and the Hittite Empire